 - Most of your website functionality is unique.

 - You already have a brand book and should follow the company’s branding and design standards.

 As soon as you’ll get all designs and content ready, you’ll have a clear idea of what your site should do, it will be time for development.
 However, you may want to start thinking about development already at the planning and estimation stage.

-Unless you are going to program yourself, you don’t need to be concerned with all the aspects of website development checklist.
+Unless you are going to program yourself, you don’t need to be concerned with all the aspects of the website development checklist.

 The most important thing you need to do with regard to web development is deciding on the functionality and requirements of your internet site.
-Your web developers will rely on this when choosing the right technologies and developing it.
+Your web developers will rely on this when choosing the right technologies and developing them.

 ‘Who?
 What?
 How?
 Why?
 These are the basic questions to ask when you’re trying to determine functional requirements for website development.’ – Andy Mcllwain, Content & Community at GoDaddy.